The 17,000 Hour Decision: Why Christian Education Matters

 What is Not Taught?
 This is equally as important as the first question.
 What will your student learn about God when he spends his entire educational life pretending as if He didn’t exist?
 God is not invited into the learning process in the public schools.
 God’s Word is not taught.
 It forces a false dichotomy between education and Christian life.

 Who Is Teaching and What is Their Agenda?
 Every teacher, whether they realize it or not, lives out their personal worldview in front of their students.
 Are your student’s teachers godly role models for your child, or are they influencing your child to embrace false beliefs about the world while they are young and impressionable?

 I have lived or worked in all three arenas: I taught in a public school for nine years, a Christian school for six, and I am a parent to two kids currently enrolled at Dayton Christian School.
 And I wouldn’t have my children anywhere else.
 I know they are hearing God’s Word every day.
 I know their teachers love them and pray for them.
 I know the curriculum they are taught does not waver from Biblical truth.
-When my oldest son walks down the aisle at the 2018 Commencement next year, I will have a peace in my heart that I invested those 17,000 hours in the right place.
+When my oldest son walks down the aisle at commencement this year, I will have a peace in my heart that I invested those 17,000 hours in the right place.